"Taking on the Giants" by Bill Case

 New Hampshire - August 18-19

-August 19th - Saturday - We play golf in the afternoon at Wentworth By The Sea CC in Rye New Hampshire.
+August 19th - Saturday - Sunny skies made for a great day at Wentworth By The Sea CC in Rye New Hampshire.
 The club is one of the oldest courses in the United States and opened for play in 1897.
 The original nine holes were constructed on links land by George Wright and redone by Donald Ross and Walter Hatch in 1921.
 Geoffrey Cornish added the second nine holes in 1964.
 There are breathtaking seaside views along Witch Creek and Little Harbor.
-The day begins with a par three contest on two holes with original Ross greens at 11 am, followed by lunch, then tee times begin at 1:30 pm.
-Golf will be followed by cocktails (drink tickets for two), hors d’oeuvres, and club house dinner at approximately 7:00 p.m.Details and entry form for this limited space event was sent to members by email blast on May 21.
-Board member Mark Rymuza is organizing this weekend.
-If you are a member of either club, your event fee will be adjusted accordingly.
+The day began with a par three contest on two holes with original Ross greens at 11 am, followed by lunch, tee times begin at 1:30 pm, ending with cocktails, hors d’oeuvres, and a club house dinner.

 Society members Cob Carlson and Kevin Mendik, along with Paul Murphy from Charles River provided a program about Donald Ross at the Newton Free Library on April 27.
 The library’s web site noted that “In this program, filmmaker Cob Carlson will use clips from his documentary, ‘Donald Ross: Discovering the Legend’, to describe Ross's emigration from Scotland to the U.S., his work in Massachusetts and his life on Beacon Street in Newton.
 Golf historians Kevin Mendik and Paul Murphy joined Carlson in telling how Ross’s extraordinary vision and legacy continue today.